 \paragraph{(RKD learns spectral clustering.)} In light of the connection between RKD and instance relationship graphs (IRG)~\citep{liu2019knowledge}\footnote{ An IRG is a graph with samples as vertices and sample relationships, characterized by their mutual distances in a feature space, as edges.
 RKD encourages the student model to learn such IRGs from the teacher model. }, intuitively, RKD learns the ground truth geometry through a graph induced by the teacher model.
 We formalize this intuition from a spectral clustering perspective (\Cref{sec:clustering}).
 Specifically, for a multi-class classification problem, we introduce a notion of \emph{clustering error} (\Cref{def:clustering_error}) that measures the difference between the predicted and ground truth class partitions.
 Through low clustering error guarantees, we illustrate that RKD over the population learns the ground truth partition (presumably unveiled by the teacher model) via \emph{spectral clustering} (\Cref{sec:clustering_population_laplacian}).
 Moreover, RKD on sufficiently many unlabeled samples learns a similar partition with low clustering error (\Cref{sec:clustering_empirical_laplacian}).
 By appealing to standard generalization analysis~\citep{wainwright2019,bartlett2003,wei2019data} for unbiased estimates of the parameterized RKD loss, we show that the \emph{unlabeled sample complexity of RKD} is dominated by a polynomial term in the model complexity (\Cref{thm:unlabeled_sample_complexity}, \Cref{thm:laplacian_learning_cluster_guarantee_empirical}).

 As one of the most influential and classical unsupervised learning strategies, clustering remains an essential aspect of modern learning algorithms with weak/no supervision.
 For example, contrastive learning~\citep{caron2020unsupervised,grill2020bootstrap,chen2021exploring} has proven to learn good representations without any labels by encouraging (spectral) clustering~\citep{haochen2021provable,lee2021predicting,parulekar2023infonce}.
 However, the effects of clustering in the related schemes of semi-supervised learning (SSL) are less well investigated.
-Therefore, we pose the following follow-up questions:
+Therefore, we pose a follow-up question:

 \paragraph{(Cluster-aware SSL is label-efficient.)} We formulate a cluster-aware SSL framework (\Cref{sec:label_complexity_conditioned_on_cluster}) where assuming a low clustering error (\Cref{def:clustering_error}) endowed by learning from unlabeled data, the label complexity scales linearly in the number of clusters, up to a logarithmic factor (\Cref{thm:label_complexity_conditioned_on_Xu}).